fac27/AI-Kan/README.md

 We are working in parallel on the api call to openai and returning better and better quality data, however this is not hooked up to the main application yet.

-You can edit Tasks, but not Issues, and all other interactions (accordions etc.) are not yet working.
+Although this is a planned functionality, you can not yet edit Tasks or Issues, and all other interactions (checkboxes, accordions etc.) are not yet working.

 Edits do not persist between refreshes.